2SER

-2SER is a not-for-profit radio station in Sydney, New South Wales, Australia, broadcasting on the frequency 107.3 FM.
-It is operated by Sydney Educational Broadcasting Ltd, and co-funded by two Universities: the University of Technology Sydney and Macquarie University.
+2SER (also known as Sydney Educational Radio) is a not-for-profit radio station in Sydney, New South Wales, Australia, broadcasting on the frequency 107.3 FM.
+It is operated by Sydney Educational Broadcasting Ltd, and funded by the University of Technology Sydney.
 It is a member of the Community Broadcasting Association of Australia.
-The station has a metro-wide license and broadcasts a mix of programming styles - specialist music, general magazines, specialist talks and podcasts.
+The station has a metro-wide license and broadcasts a mix of programming styles — specialist music, general magazines, specialist talks and podcasts.

 Programming

 2SER broadcasts a wide range of music and talk shows.
 Talk show topics include science, current affairs, health, conservation, publishing, gender and queer culture, music, arts and theatre.
 Music genres include experimental, country, metal, pop and spatial audio.
 In 2024 station won a Community Broadcasting Association Australia Award for Excellents in Australian Music, sponsored by APRA AMCOS.

 Some programs have been on air for more than 40 years, including Back To Funk, Static and The Phantom Dancer.
-Gaywaves, Sydney's first an LGBTQIA+ program, aired from November 1979 to 2005.
+Gaywaves, Sydney's first LGBTQIA+ program, aired from November 1979 to 2005.
 Gaywaves returned to air in 2022 after 17 years.

 The station is also one of few media outlets that has a special program for prisoners, Jailbreak.